 How to Use Reported Speech in Spanish

 In English, you use it dozens (if not hundreds) of times every day without even realizing it.
+The good news is that you can be that natural in Spanish, too.

-What Is Spanish Reported Speech?
+What is Spanish Reported Speech?

 Direct and reported speech are two of the most frequently-used grammar points in languages, and Spanish is no exception.
 Whenever you talk about what someone else has said, you use either direct or reported speech.